akenofu/HackAllTheThings/Thick Client/C++ Win32.md

 logman start Winshark-PacketCapture -p "Microsoft-Windows-NDIS-PacketCapture" -rt -ets
 ```

-3. Then launch Wireshark with administrator privileges and select the Winshark-PacketCapture interface:
+3. Then launch Wireshark with administrator privileges and select the `Winshark-PacketCapture` interface.

 #### Echo Mirage
 > Echo Mirage enables interception and modification of traffic